Norway's Resistance to the Nazi's Occupation

 The tribes of modern day Germany, drastically changed the make-up of the people who we now know as the British.

 - Why did the Roman Empire not spread and conquer the ...

 Rome brought civilization by the sword to much of the ancient world.
 Could Rome have spread all around the globe?

 Between 1940-1944 the allies were very concerned about the Nazi's intentions with the hydroelectric plant at Telemark.
 The facility was able to produce Heavy water( Deuterium Oxide ) this was a key part of the Nazi atomic weapons project.
 The French intelligence service in the late 1930s knew of the Germans designs on Norway's production facilities.

 The Allies devoted a lot of manpower and resources to ensure that the Nazi could not enrich enough to commence their programme.
 The allies tended to launch bombing raids at the factories.
 In 1942 British and Norwegian forces attempted an attack on the Telemark complex.
 The assault was a disaster with planes crashing and the combat groups failing to rendezvous at set co-ordinates.
 Owing to bad luck the British paratroopers were captured, interrogated and then executed by the Gestapo.

 Striking a blow

-In 1943 a group of Norwegian resistance fighters trained by the allies, succeeded in finally destroying the production facilities.
-The resistance were also able to sink the ferry which had all the heavy water the Germans had been able to produce at the facility.
-The Germans wished to take the Heavy water back into the Reich but instead the resistance put the Heavy water and the ferry SF Hydro to the bottom of lake Tinnsjo.
-The Norwegian resistance were also instrumental in the locating of the German Battleship the Bismark in Norwegian territorial waters for the British Royal Navy.
+In 1943 a group of Norwegian resistance fighters trained by the allies succeeded in finally destroying the production facilities.
+The resistance was also able to sink the ferry which had all the heavy water the Germans had been able to produce at the facility.
+The Germans wished to take the Heavy water back into the Reich but instead, the resistance put the Heavy water and the ferry SF Hydro to the bottom of Lake Tinnsjo.
+The Norwegian resistance was also instrumental in the locating of the German Battleship the Bismark in Norwegian territorial waters for the British Royal Navy.

 The Jews of Norway